 Osaka and nearby Himeji Castle

-Continuing west from Kyoto you find Osaka and Himeji Castle, where you’ll find one of the most impressive castles in Japan.
-This castle is famous for it’s appearance in the James Bond movie ‘You Only Live Twice’, and it’s the most visited castle in Japan.
+Continuing west from Kyoto you find Osaka and Himeji Castle, one of the most impressive and most visited castles in Japan.
 It’s a very traditional and typical Japanese piece of work, and you easily understand why it’s protected by UNESCO.
 Himeji Castle is located just 1,5 hour away by car from the major city of Osaka.

 Skiing in Japan: Hokkaido and Sapporo

-If you visit Japan in the winter you should go skiing on the island of Hokkaido in the far north of Japan.
+If you visit Japan in the winter, you can go skiing on the island of Hokkaido in the north of Japan.
 Here you’ll discover wild forests and active volcanoes.
-The terrains in most parts of Hokkaido are perfect for skiing and other activities in the snow.
-Snowfall is abundant from November to April, and apart from the excellent Sapporo Snow Festival in Sapporo, there are large numbers of resorts and possibilities to go crazy in the snow.
-Good resorts are Niseko, Furano and Rusutsu among others.
+Snowfall is abundant and apart from the excellent Sapporo Snow Festival in Sapporo, there are large numbers of great resorts like Niseko, Furano and Rusutsu.

 Southern Japan: Okinawa

-In the very opposite end of Japan you find a group of islands called Okinawa which is warm with high temperatures most of the year.
+In the very opposite end of Japan you find a group of tropical islands called Okinawa which is warm with high temperatures most of the year.
 Both the main island Okinawa and the smaller islands around it have beautiful beaches and enchanting coral reefs.
-So if you have the time, then make sure to visit Okinawa.
-This often overlooked place offers some of the world’s most awesome coral reefs and irresistible beaches.